 Solo design review

-One reviewer, one machine. storage: 'local'.
-Drop the script tag onto a static page, leave comments while iterating, copy the prompt into your LLM.
-No backend required.
+One reviewer iterating fast.
+Drop the script tag with your data-workspace onto any page, leave comments while iterating, copy the prompt into your LLM.
+Comments follow you across machines and deploys.

 A drop-in script that turns any web page into a commentable surface.
 Comments anchor to the element itself, so they survive a redeploy.
-Press the shortcut to leave one on this page; the three annotations you see are real.
+Press the shortcut and sign in to try it on this very page — this site runs on its own demo workspace.

 he default workflow for design feedback is to take a screenshot, mark it up in chat, paste a link in a ticket.
 The screenshot is frozen the second it's taken.
 The page keeps changing.
 Three days later the comment points at “the third card from the left.”
 The third card from the left no longer exists.